Meet Our Exceptional Teacher Tutors!

 Educational Background: Bachelor’s degree in Political Science and Economics (minor) from Tufts University

-Why I teach: The root of why I enjoy teaching I think comes from my parents.
+Why I Teach: The root of why I enjoy teaching I think comes from my parents.
 They met as teachers at a private school in NYC.
 In high school, I began by teaching tennis over the summers and worked my up to Camp Director.
 I also taught guitar lessons as well.
-After graduating college, I found a profound passion for writing where several years later, I lucked out and sold a TV show to FOX.
+After graduating college, I found a profound passion for writing, and several years later, I lucked out and sold a TV show to FOX.
 Still, my passion for teaching persisted.
 Even while making a living as a writer, I work part-time as a teacher at Yonkers Partners in Education (YPIE), a non-profit for underprivileged kids in the Yonkers school district.
 Here, I teach both Earth Science and Biology, as well as writing.
 I’ve been working there for 3 years now.
 I think in any profession, you often chase a certain “high.”
 In finance, it might be that big bonus.
 In comedy, it might be a laugh.
 In teaching, it’s that moment where something clicks for a student – that AHA moment.
 I can’t get enough of that.

 What I like about the S4 Curriculum: The content of what you teach is certainly important.
 However, what I believe is just as important (if not more so) is HOW kids learn.
 To me, this is the most under-appreciated aspect of education.
-If the content is there, but the techniques to absorb that content is lacking, then the whole thing is a wash.
+If the content is there, but the techniques to absorb that content are lacking, then the whole thing is a wash.
 I have a unique understanding of this, having had some learning issues when I was very young.
 My parents, however (both having been teachers) recognized this early, and I was lucky enough to get the extra help I needed.
 A lot of that help involved learning how to learn, as opposed to just what to learn.
 Later, with this new knowledge, I was able to thrive in high school and eventually go to a great school.
 This is exactly what the S4 Curriculum strives for, and the techniques and methods used are some of the exact strategies that helped me.
-I feel very fortunate, and am excited to pass this on to the next generation.
+I feel very fortunate and am excited to pass this on to the next generation.

 “At first, Ben was very resistant to tutoring, but as he got to know Will, he came to look forward to his online sessions, and actually asked for more.
 Will kept my son accountable and on-track, teaching and helping him to be responsible for his work.
-What was especially gratifying was to see my son gradually become more of an independent student.” .” — Sonia Brown, Summit, New Jersey
+What was especially gratifying was to see my son gradually become more of an independent student.” — Sonia Brown, Summit, New Jersey

 Crystal C. (Mathematics)